 There are two main ways to create boards.
 The one you use depends on how visible you want your new board to be.

-2. Select the board type you want to create and click Create board.
+- Select the board type you want to create and click Create.

-3. The board will appear in the Home submenu under Personal.
-Nobody else can see it until you move it into a teamspace.
+- The board will appear in the Home submenu under Personal.
+Nobody else can see it unless you share it or move it into a teamspace.
+(Or if an admin global-searches for it by name.)

-1. From the Home submenu, under Teamspaces, hover over any teamspace (try General).
+- From the Home submenu, under Spaces, hover over any teamspace (try Personal).

-3. The board will appear in that teamspace, where others can (probably) see it.
-See Sharing boards below for details.
+The board will appear in that teamspace.
+See Sharing boards below for information about who can see which boards.

 Saving boards